kvlach/janitorjeff/README.md

 ### PostgreSQL

 Install PostgreSQL 15.
-To initialize the database enter the PostgreSQL interactive terminal by executing `psql` and then run:
+To initialize the database, enter the PostgreSQL interactive terminal by executing `psql` and then run:

 ```sql
 CREATE DATABASE jeff_db;